-The modeled 2021 pre-season deer population estimate for the hunted segment in California is roughly 460,000 animals.
-This estimate has fluctuated between approximately 400,000 and 700,000 over the past 30 years (Figure 1).
+The modeled 2022 pre-season deer population estimate for the hunted segment in California increased from the previous year to roughly 500,000 animals.
+This estimate has fluctuated between approximately 400,000 and 700,000 over the past 30 years.
 These estimates are only for the hunted portion of the total deer population, which excludes most suburban deer.
 Suburban areas typically support high deer densities; therefore, the number of deer statewide is greater than the estimate for the hunted segment.
 However, this does not imply that all populations are stable.
-In some areas deer are likely decreasing, such as the migratory populations in the Sierra Nevada, and the black-tailed deer populations in northwest California.
+In some areas, deer are likely decreasing, such as the migratory populations in the Sierra Nevada, and the black-tailed deer populations in northwest California.
 In other areas deer are increasing, particularly non-migratory populations associated with suburbs and agricultural areas.